 My academic coordinates lie at the intersection of primatology/biological anthropology, environmental anthropology, and conservation.
-I am interested in primate behavioral flexibility, how humans fit into a broader primate community ecology, the causes and consequences of ecological sympatry between humans and other primates, and what human-primate relationships tell us about what it means to be human and what it means to be a primate.
+I am interested in primate behavioral flexibility in the face of anthropogenic pressures, how humans fit into a broader primate community ecology, the causes and consequences of ecological sympatry between humans and other primates, and what human-primate relationships tell us about what it means to be human and what it means to be a primate.

 Primary research areas

 - Primate behavioral and ecological flexibility in human-modified landscapes

 - Ecological & social impacts of human-primate interactions

 - Crop feeding behavior: primate and human perspectives

 - Human dimensions of human-primate interactions and conflict